Thomas Baker (Medal of Honor): Medal of Honor citation

+Awards and Decoration

 Honors

 In November 2009, a memorial honoring Baker and fellow Troy natives Major General Ogden J. Ross and Lieutenant Colonel William J. O'Brien was installed in the Rensselaer County office building.
 O'Brien, like Baker a member of the 105th Infantry, was also posthumously awarded the Medal of Honor for his actions on Saipan; he died there within hours of Baker.
 Ross was a former commander of the 105th Infantry and an assistant divisional commander during the Battle of Saipan.
 The memorial includes replicas of the Medals of Honor awarded to Baker and O'Brien.